December 10, 2025

 How to identify a romance scam

-• Ask for money.
+• Requests for money.

-How to prevent romance scams
+How to avoid romance scams

 Romance scams are a hard pill to swallow, but you can avoid them by doing your research.

-• Look up the person's name online – see if you can find their social media accounts and validate they're a real person with real online activity (comments, posts, tagged photos.)
+• Look up the person's name online – see if you can find their social media accounts and validate they're a real person with real online activity (comments, posts, tagged photos).

-Frequently Asked Questions about romance scams
+Frequently asked questions about romance scams